-DeSantis’ allies expect the governor to make a presidential announcement after the state legislative session, which ends in May.
+DeSantis’ allies expect him to make a presidential announcement after the state legislative session, which ends in May.
 Until then, they expect him to focus on governing and avoid engaging directly with Trump, as he has done this week.

 “If you want to run for president, you’ve got to take your shot when it presents itself,” said Matt Caldwell, a vocal DeSantis ally in Florida.

-DeSantis won reelection by a nearly 20-point margin, performing well even in many longtime Democratic strongholds.
+DeSantis won reelection by a nearly 20-point margin, including in many longtime Democratic strongholds.
 That victory, his supporters say, demonstrates the extent of his political appeal beyond the GOP’s hardcore base, which stands in contrast with Trump.
-Caldwell noted that DeSantis’ coalition included Latinos and suburban voters, voting blocs that Trump has largely alienated.
+Caldwell noted that DeSantis’ coalition included Latinos and suburban voters, voting blocs that Trump alienated.